-Summaries capturing the main findings of some of our key publications for the non-specialist.
+Summaries capturing the main findings of some of our key publications.

 Mills et al. (2018) Physics-based simulations of aerial attacks by peregrine falcons reveal that stooping at high speed maximizes catch success against agile prey.
 Peregrine falcons are famed for their high-speed, high-altitude stoops.
 Hunting prey at perhaps the highest speed of any animal places a stooping falcon under extraordinary physical, physiological, and cognitive demands, yet it remains unknown how this behavioural strategy promotes catch success.
 Because the behavioral aspects of stooping are intimately related to its biomechanical constraints, we address this question through an embodied cognition approach.
 We model the falcon's cognition using guidance laws inspired by theory and experiment, and embody this in a physics-based simulation of predator and prey flight.
 Stooping maximizes catch success against agile prey by minimizing roll inertia and maximizing the aerodynamic forces available for maneuvering, but requires a tightly tuned guidance law, and exquisitely precise vision and control.